Updated June 2022

 Women’s Health in Italy: The Morning After Pill

 When talking about Women’s Health in Italy, unprotected sex, or unwanted results is an important topic I needed to bring up.
 So for starters: The morning after pill is easy enough to get in Italy.
-It costs 20 euro (sometimes I have had it for 18).
-There are two versions in theory one is good for 3 days after sex, one is 5, so the pharmacist may ask you when the unprotected sex occurred.
+It costs 20 euros (sometimes I have had it for 18).
+There are two versions in theory one is good for 3 days after sex, and one is 5, so the pharmacist may ask you when the unprotected sex occurred.

-Basically you just need an ID, walk into any pharmacy, ask for “la pillola per il giorno dopo” (obviously there are real names, but this was what I asked for everyone understood) And they hand it over.
+Basically, you just need an ID, walk into any pharmacy, ask for “la pillola per il giorno dopo” (obviously there are real names, but this was what I asked for everyone understood) And they hand it over.

 One thing to know is you have to buy it for yourself.
 A male friend cannot buy it for you unless you are standing by his side, saying it is what you want.

-Getting an Abortion In italy
+Getting an Abortion In Italy

 Other Women’s Health In Italy Questions?

 If you want to talk through any of the above situations, or have any other questions, feel free to reach out via email and Instagram also.
-I will have further posts coming up about walking through a pregnancy in Italy and answering future questions you may have!

 […] summary: You can request registration and the microchip either at the ASL (The same place you go to get your doctor!) closest to you or at your choice Vet.
 After it has a microchip and an “identification” number […]

 […] If you are looking for more information specifically on Women’s Health in Italy and gynecologists, have a look at this article. […]